 - Import Word index entries: Check this to import index entries for translation.
 Normally, memoQ doesn't import index entries.

 - Do not import unsegmented content: Normally, memoQ doesn't import text where the hidden markup doesn't shows the segment boundaries.
 That text is called 'unsegmented content'.
-Clear this check box to import all text from the bilingual DOC/RTF document.
+Clear this check box to import all text from the Trados DOC/RTF document.
 Don't import unsegmented content if the document must go back to Trados Translator's Workbench 2007 or earlier.

-- Import match rate as pre-translation match rate: Normally, where a segments has a match rate in the bilingual DOC/RTF file, memoQ will show a pre-translated segment, complete with the match rate.
+- Import match rate as pre-translation match rate: Normally, where a segments has a match rate in the Trados DOC/RTF file, memoQ will show a pre-translated segment, complete with the match rate.
 If you clear this check box, memoQ won't import match rates.

 If you receive an RTF file that wasn't created with Microsoft Word: Check the Save RTF files with Word check box.
 Before importing the document, memoQ will call Microsoft Word to save it again.
 This will "convert" the RTF file to the common Microsoft Word RTF flavor.